Essential Magnetohydrodynamics for Astrophysics: Reconnection

-Numerical simulations of a low-$\beta$ field tangled by displacements at a boundary (Galsgaard \& Nordlund 1996) show how the magnetic configuration develops a {\em fractal} distribution of current sheets (Fig.\,\ref{nordl}).
+Numerical simulations of a such a low-$\beta$ field tangled by displacements at a boundary (\hyperlink{gals}{Galsgaard \& Nordlund} 1996) show how the magnetic configuration develops a fractal distribution of current sheets (Fig.\,\ref{nordl}).
 It takes a finite number of uncorrelated displacements before the sheets are thin enough for dissipation to set in.
-When these displacements are halted in the simulation, dissipation drops quickly by broadening of the current sheets; the wrapping pattern of entire field configuration `freezes'.
-When the displacements are resumed, dissipation immediately springs into action again: reconnection in a low-$\beta$ field is driven by the boundaries.
+When these displacements are halted in the simulation, dissipation drops quickly by broadening of the current sheets: the wrapping pattern of entire field configuration `freezes'.
+When the displacements are then resumed, dissipation immediately springs into action again.
+This illustrates how in a low-$\beta$ field reconnection is directly governed by what happens on its boundaries.